-Frigid temperatures chill southern Arizona, much of West
+Frigid temperatures chill Arizona desert, much of West

-PHOENIX (AP) — Snow is falling on cacti in southern Arizona, while Anchorage is seeing balmy weather — at least by Alaska standards.
+PHOENIX (AP) — The weather was flipped Wednesday throughout much of the West, with snow falling on cactuses in the Arizona desert and Anchorage seeing balmy weather — at least by Alaska standards.

-The Southwest is seeing unusually cold weather, including suburban Tucson, which saw as much as six inches of snow Wednesday.

-In Phoenix, the overnight low was 30 degrees for the first time in five years.
+In Phoenix, the overnight low was 30 degrees for the first time in five years and more cold temperatures were expected Thursday.

 Most Read Nation & World Stories